frankwei98/ElementBlog/README.md

 # serve with hot reload at localhost:8080
 yarn run dev

-# build for production with minification
+# build for production to deploy with minification
 yarn run build

 ```